Noel Streatfeild: Adaptations

 Aunt Clara was filmed in 1954 with Margaret Rutherford in the title role.

 In 1968 London Weekend Television produced a six-episode serial of The Growing Summer, with Wendy Hiller as Aunt Dymphna.
-It was filmed in Bantry (Bantry House), in Ahakista and near Kilcrohane on the Sheep's Head Peninsula in County Cork, Republic of Ireland.
+It was filmed in Bantry (Bantry House), in Ahakista and near Kilcrohane on the Sheep's Head Peninsula in County Cork, Ireland.

 Thursday's Child was adapted for television by the BBC in 1972.

 Ballet Shoes was made into a 6-episode television series by the BBC in 1975.
-In 2007 it was made into a feature-length film for BBC One (UK).
-A Granada production was adapted by the screenwriter Heidi Thomas and starred Emilia Fox as Sylvia Brown, Victoria Wood as Nana, Emma Watson as Pauline Fossil, Yasmin Paige as Petrova Fossil, Lucy Boynton as Posy Fossil and Richard Griffiths as Great Uncle Matthew.
+In 2007 it was made into a feature-length film for BBC One.
+A Granada production film, Ballet Shoes, was adapted by the screenwriter Heidi Thomas and starred Emilia Fox as Sylvia Brown, Victoria Wood as Nana, Emma Watson as Pauline Fossil, Yasmin Paige as Petrova Fossil, Lucy Boynton as Posy Fossil and Richard Griffiths as Great Uncle Matthew.

-Noel Streatfeild also wrote 12 romance novels under the pen name "Susan Scarlett".
+Ballet Shoes was adapted by Kendall Feaver for the stage in 2024, opening at the National Theatre in London and returning for a second run in 2025.